ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   [OPEN ISSUE: What should the Collector do if the query type doesn't match?]

 * The number of reports included in the batch.

+* The smallest interval of time that contains the timestamps of all reports included in the batch, such that the interval's start and duration are both multiples of the task's `time_precision` parameter.
+Note that in the case of a `time_interval` type query (see {{query}}), this interval can be smaller than the one in the corresponding `CollectionReq.query`.

 * The vector of encrypted aggregate shares.
 They MUST appear in the same order as the aggregator endpoints list of the task parameters.